2025 Old Town Art Fair – Chicago

 To sign up, email boothsittingotaf@gmail.com prior to the Fair or you can request booth sitting assistance at check-in.
 You will be asked to sign a Booth Sitting Agreement/Waiver.

 Looking for more ways to let people know you’ll be at the Old Town Art Fair?
-Click here to download a digital version of the Old Town Art Fair post card.
+As we get closer to the fair, you will be able to download a digital version of the Old Town Art Fair post card through this page.
 You can include the JPEG in an email to use as an invite, reminder, save the date, booth number announcement, thank you card . . .

 Lincoln: West side of street from 1900 to 1920